KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

 5. Select **Execute**, to create your browser test.

-## Stepy-by-step Guide - Create a Simple Sythetic Browser Test
+## Step-by-step Guide - Create a Simple Sythetic Browser Test

 6. The following json will create a multi step browser from Sydney and Singapore.